Okeanos/dotfiles-windows/README.md

 ## Git Bash specifics
 With Git Bash the bundled OpenSSH binaries will be used by default and not talk to the now enabled Windows OpenSSH agent.
 So, once the Windows OpenSSH agent is enabled, you can safely delete the Git bundled OpenSSH binaries as described [here](https://github.com/git-for-windows/git/issues/1556#issuecomment-373146268) to make it use the Windows ones instead.

-Do not delete `%ProgramFiles%\usr\bin\ssh-copy-id`, though, as there is no Windows supplied alternative.
+Do not delete `%ProgramFiles%\Git\usr\bin\ssh-copy-id`, though, as there is no Windows supplied alternative.

 ```
 %ProgramFiles%\Git\usr\bin\ssh-add.exe